CodeScop/Oge-Mai-Field-Guide/nano/allfoomnanoresources.md

   - ForMeet Quests: Heart of Sunshine (10), A Little Luciola Luck (10), The Rudakai Theory 3/3 (10), Thank the Trees (10), Bad Luck Ridan?
 (10), Shades of Gold (10)
   - DesMeet Battles: Frizi (150 words for 1-2), Torkan (450 words for 4-5), Bevrex (300 words for 3), Grult (400 words for 4), Kiru (250 words for 2-3), Kuikas (100 words for 1), Yasri (1250 words for 12-13), Zera (550 words for 5-6)
   - DesMeet Quests: Sign of the Times (10); Bounty from Waute (15); Bubbled Water for Bevrex (15); Frizi, Fun, and Family (15); Tears of the Custra (20); Where Yasri Wander 1/2 (15); Bruja Fear Treading 2/2 (10); Troubles With Torkan 1/2 (15); Troubles With Torkan 2/2 (15)
+  - WatMeet Battles: Tiatu (125 words for 1-2), Jaihri (485 words for 5), Patliadu (750 words and 1 Harpoon for 7-8), Caricaco (300 words for 3), Castu (450 words for 4-5), Furoxi (400 words & possess 1 Upgraded Steel Fishing Rod for 4), Puna (150 words & possess 1 Upgraded Wooden Fishing Rod for 1-2)
+  - WatMeet Quests: Bounty from Cule (15), Bounty from Roiva (15), Fortune Hunting in Balance 1/2 (15), Fortune Hunting in Balance 2/2 (10), Gone Fishing 1/3 (15), Gone Fishing 2/3 (15), Gone Fishing 3/3 (50)
 - **Sell:** 10 Coins (Better to spend than sell during event; excess can be sold after event)
 - **Used for:** all event stores!
 See Wardrobe and House Items near the bottom of this section for details.
 (When I update Wardrobe/House.)